Gujarat: COVID-19 vaccination dry run begins in two districts | Health

 A two-day dry run to check the preparedness of health authorities for a future nationwide COVID-19 vaccination programme began on Monday in Rajkot and Gandhinagar districts of Gujarat, officials said.
 Gujarat is one of the four states chosen by the Centre to conduct the mock COVID-19 vaccination drive.

 ''In Gujarat, the dry run is being carried out in Rajkot district, Rajkot city, Gandhinagar district and Gandhinagar city,'' State Immunisation Office Dr Nayan Jani told reporters.
-He said local health officials of these districts and cities will engage in administrative work on the first day of the drive.
+He said health officials of these districts and cities were engaged in administrative work on the first day of the drive.

+''The actual field visits will begin on Tuesday,'' Jani said, adding that actual (potential) vaccine shots will not be administered on people during the dry run. ''On Monday, we did administrative and paper work, such as uploading data of beneficiaries, manpower and cold chain infrastructure on Co-WIN (a central software application developed for the vaccination drive).

+''We identified 19 session sites in these four places for conducting a dry run of the vaccination drive,'' Jani said.
+He said the on-ground dry run will begin at these 19 sites on Tuesday and gaps identified during the process, including possible issues with the CoWIN software, will be informed to the Centre.

 - READ MORE ON: